 When it comes to how a pillow feels, that’s a matter of personal preference.
 Some people love the slow-moving feel of memory foam.
 Others love a malleable and soft pillow stuffed with goose down.
 Many people opt for a traditional pillow stuffed with microfiber.

 What to Consider When Purchasing a Pillow

 In addition to the important elements we outlined above, it’s valuable to consider the pillow’s practical details.
 How long will it last?
 Is it difficult to maintain?
 You’ll find the answers to these questions and more below.

 The Eli & Elm Side Cotton Sleeper Pillow, for example, as a U-shape design, which specifically helps side sleepers maintain the correct spinal alignment.

 Loft, also known as height, greatly impacts how comfortable a pillow feels.
 A side sleeper will need a loftier pillow than a stomach sleeper, because taller pillows usually create more support.

 Whether or not you use a pillowcase, it’s important to pay attention to the pillow’s cover.
 If you’re a hot sleeper, pillow covers can help dissipate heat.
 Oftentimes, company’s use breathable fabrics to aid in airflow.
-Some products, like the Layla Kapok, have special materials sewn in.
-Layla’s copper fibers help pull heat away from the body and keep the pillow clean.
+Some products have special materials sewn in.

 Many pillow covers also have zippers around the edges, which allows sleepers to easily remove them for cleaning.
 Sometimes, you can even take out the filling to adjust the pillow’s firmness level.